Deep Learning Engineer (m/f/d). A competency profile.

 Best practice in building the solution, which secures quality deployment.

 It is the profile of an accomplished data practitioner that is a Senior, or at least ready to be a Senior.
-It was built as part of the AI Guild career development program.

 Focus: What is in and what has been left out?

 A competency profile is short and sharp.
 Perhaps you noticed that the profile is not full of buzzwords but seeks to convey specific expertise in simple terms (e.g., 8 CNN deployed).
-We didn't include a long list of technical skills (as you might on a CV) so that it might be easier to see: I am an expert for building and deploying innovative deep learning models.
+We didn't include a long list of technical skills (as you might on a CV) so that it might be easier to see: I am an expert in building and deploying innovative deep learning models.

 Senior in Deep Learning or Computer Vision?